eduMFA/eduMFA/doc/overview/index.rst

 Hardware Requirements
 ---------------------

-The hardware requirements are dependant on the amount of traffic you anticipate.
+The hardware requirements are dependent on the amount of traffic you anticipate.
 As a starting point, an eduMFA VM could have these specs:

 * 2 CPU cores
 * 8GB RAM